Cranborne Priory: Interior

 A larger and more ornate wall painting exists on the wall above the chancel arch, dating from the rebuilding of the chancel in 1874, depicting Christ and the twelve Apostles.
-The chancel itself is a Gothic Revival construction, separated from the nave by a thin wooden screen and designed by David Brandon, featuring a waggon roof.
+The chancel itself is a Gothic Revival construction, separated from the nave by a thin wooden screen and designed by David Brandon, featuring a wagon roof.

 Stained glass

-The church does not retain much medieval glass, much of it either Victorian or modern clear glass.
+The church does not retain much medieval glass: much of it is either Victorian or modern clear glass.
 The windows of the north nave aisle feature mostly Victorian stained glass from 1885, depicting Bartholomew, Jesus, Paul and Peter.
 Much of the south nave aisle glass is also Victorian, one of the windows being dedicated to John Tregonwell of nearby Cranborne Lodge, who died in 1885.
-There is however, some medieval glass remaining.
-One such window is in the south nave aisle, containing fragments of pre-reformation glass, accompanied by modern clear glass.
+There is however some medieval glass remaining.
+One such window is in the south nave aisle, containing fragments of pre-Reformation glass, accompanied by modern clear glass.

-Other windows of note are the modern east window, which dates from 1992 by Alan Younger, consisting of five lancets and a mixture of clear and stained glass; and the 5-light west window in the tower, dating from 1885 by Cox & Buckley, depicting Dunstan.
+Other windows of note are the modern east window, which dates from 1992, by Alan Younger, consisting of five lancets and a mixture of clear and stained glass; and the 5-light west window in the tower, dating from 1885 by Cox & Buckley, depicting Dunstan.

 Monuments and fittings

 There are numerous monuments in the church, many dating to the 16th, 17th and 18th centuries.
 These include memorials to John Elliott, the Hooper family, Katherine Wyndham (third wife of Hugh Wyndham), Edmund Uvedale, John Hawles, William Miles and Edward Stillingfleet, Bishop of Worcester who was born in Cranborne.
-A monument in the church lists every Abbot and Prior of Cranborne from 1100 to dissolution, and a list of churchwardens from 1645 to the present day.
+A monument in the church lists every abbot and prior of Cranborne from 1100 to the dissolution, and a list of churchwardens from 1645 to the present day.
 There is additionally a tomb recess in the north chancel wall that may have been an Easter Sepulchre.
 There are several funeral hatchments in the church, notably two in the tower, and a Jacobean tomb in the south nave aisle.

 There is an ancient font in the south aisle, dating from the early 13th century, carved from Purbeck stone and featuring an octagonal bowl.
 Originally sited in the central nave, it was moved to the tower in 1854 and finally to the south aisle in 1970.
 The font originally had a wooden cover depicting a church steeple, which still survives amongst the monuments in the north nave aisle.

 A highly intricate and detailed pulpit can be found under the north-eastern portion of the chancel arch, which is of much interest to historians.
 The pulpit, made of oak on a circular stone base, bears the monogram of Thomas Parker, and dates from c.
 1440.
-Parker was Abbot of Tewkesbury from 1381 to 1421.
+Parker was abbot of Tewkesbury from 1381 to 1421.
 The pulpit contains numerous carvings, many of which relate to the surrounding Cranborne Chase.

 The church has a moderate sized organ, comprising two manuals built by the Wadsworth brothers of Salford in 1880 at a cost of £481.
 The organ is listed by the British Institute of Organ Studies under the Historic Organs scheme.
 The organ was restored in 1991.